 Categories of Special Interest

-Terraced three-bay two-storey house, c.1840, retaining original aspect.
-Now disused.
-Pitched slate roof with clay ridge tiles, rendered chimney stacks, and cast-iron rainwater goods on rendered eaves.
-Painted rendered, ruled and lined walls.
-Square-headed window openings with stone sills, and 2/2 timber sash windows.
-Square-headed door opening with rendered surround and timber panelled door.
-Road fronted with concrete footpath to front.
+Terraced three-bay three-storey house, built 1888, on a corner site.
+Refenestrated, c.1990.
+One of a pair.
+Pitched (shared) slate roof with clay ridge tiles, rendered (one shared) chimney stacks, rendered coping, and cast-iron rainwater goods on rendered eaves.
+Unpainted rendered walls (possibly replacement, c.1990) with rendered quoins.
+Square-headed window openings with rendered sills, and replacement uPVC casement windows, c.1990.
+Round-headed door opening with cut-stone step, replacement uPVC panelled door, c.1990, and overlight.
+Road fronted on a corner site with concrete footpath to front.

 This house, built as one of a pair, is an attractive and substantial building that retains most of its original form and massing.
 However, the inappropriate replacement fittings to the openings have not had a positive impact on the external expression of the composition.
 The house, together with the second in the pair (22501790/WD-5632-21-809), is an important component of the streetscape, the tall massing of the composition forming an important anchor site on The Glen.